 Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

-The three main cities are Yucca ValIey, Joshua Tree and 29 Palms.
+The three main cities in the Morongo Basin are Yucca ValIey, Joshua Tree and Twentynine Palms.
 Out of the three, Joshua Tree is the most artsy and liberal one.
-Like all the desert cities, Joshua Tree consists one one main avenue dotted with many small businesses, most of which had the LGBTQ flag.
-It was like LA in the desert.
+Like all the desert cities, Joshua Tree consists of one main avenue dotted with many small businesses, most of which had the LGBTQ flag.

 I went for 2 nights, 3 days total.
 If you’re reading this, I encourage you to go by yourself!
 I can’t tell you how big of a difference it makes.

 The closest thing that resembles a traditional hotel in this area is the Best Western Hotel.
 Other than that, 99% of visitors stay at Airbnbs.
-Everyone wants to get a real desert experience.

 Where I stayed:

-I stayed at this cozy, hippie RV I found on Airbnb.
+I stayed at this hippie RV I found on Airbnb.
 It was off the beaten path in the north part of Yucca Valley, which is called Homestead Valley.
 Although it looks pretty isolated, it’s not!
 My neighbor’s house was super close, and I could hear and see the horses in the distance.
 In order for me to get there, I had to drive 5 minutes on a dirt road to get in and out, so it was definitely off the grid.
 There was a hammock outside and a bench to sit and enjoy the view.

 When you go to Joshua Tree, do not necessarily expect those red, fiery sunsets you may have seen on Instagram.
 The beauty of the desert is that every sunset and every sunrise is different.
 The weather in the desert is extremely unpredictable.
 On my first night it was overcast and it drizzled a little bit.
-Below are pictures of my first and second sunset.

-On the second day, I finally got to experience a sunset with a clear blue sky and a couple of fluffy clouds.
+On the second day, I finally got to experience a sunset with a blue sky.
 I sat there for what must have been 2 hours, watching the colors shift.
-To experience a sunset like this in LA, I have to drive for an hour.
+In order for me to experience a sunset like this in LA, I have to drive for an hour.
 So, to be able to watch it just a feet away from my bed was absolutely priceless.
-Except for the occasional car that drove by, there was complete silence.
+Except for the occasional car that drove by, there was complete and utter silence.

 6:11 AM